xenopiece/Dark-Souls-Dank-Random-Weapon-mod/README.md

 The bobross is a lie

-ACOG_Muffin is a parry spammer
+ACOG_Muffin is a parry spammer jk we like you NIller303 is the real parry spammer nepSmug